 You can also make fluffy savory French Toast the day ahead.
-After the French Toast is cooked, cool, put in a plastic bag or glass container in the fridge for 2 to 3 days.
-Reheat in the oven, toaster or microwave.
+After the French Toast is cooked, cool it can be put in a plastic bag or glass container in the fridge for 2 to 3 days.
+Reheat in the oven, toaster, or microwave.

 French Toast Toppings

 - Pure maple syrup